trees which from dropped, leaf

 The typographical and grammatical freedom and restructuring opened up to many interpretations, while at the same time giving associations to musical composition.
 Music’s ability to continually stretch out an idea in time builds exactly on such rearranging processes.

-The piece was premiered in Trondheim by Trondheim Sinfonietta in 2003.
+The piece was premiered in Trondheim by Trondheim Sinfonietta February 12 2003.